heatheratsmooch/smooch-docs/pages/docs/authenticating-to-smooch-api.md

 #### Using the Smooch Core Javascript Library

 The easiest way to use the Smooch API is through the [Smooch Core Javascript Library](https://www.npmjs.com/package/smooch-core).
-This library conveniently wraps all of the Smooch API in a Javascript-friendly way, helping you get up and running rather quickly.
+This library conveniently wraps all of the Smooch API in a Javascript-friendly way, helping you get up and running quickly.

 To authenticate to the API, you need only initialize the library like so: